tinify/wordpress-plugin/readme.txt

 = Q: What happens when I reach my monthly compression limit? =
 A: Everything will keep on working, but newly uploaded images will not be compressed.
 Of course we encourage everyone to sign up for a full subscription.

+= Q: Can I compress all existing images in my media library? =
+A: Yes!
+After installing the plugin, go to Tools > Compress JPEG & PNG images, and click on "Compress all images" to compress all uncompressed images in your media library.

 == Changelog ==

+= 1.3.2 =
+* Bugfix: Not compressing images multiple times when different sizes with the same filename exist.

 = 1.3.1 =
 * Media library now shows when files are in the process of being compressed.